maogualaedu/How-to-git-pull-with-CMD/README.md

-# How to git pull with CMD
+# How to git push with CMD
 ## ```These are commands```

 > ## windows(CMD)